 With support from the Ministry of Health, the Ministry of Mental Health and Addictions, and Health Canada’s Substance Use and Addictions Program, and working closely with the First Nations Health Authority, the BCPhA has developed this robust OAT training program.
 It is consistent with the BC Centre on Substance Use (BCCSU) guidelines, the updated professional practice policies of the College, and the requirements of the Ministry of Health.

-For pharmacists, the course includes an online self-study component that must be completed before attending an in-person workshop.
+For pharmacists, the course includes an online self-study component that must be completed before attending a live virtual workshop.
 Pharmacy technicians only need to complete online modules.